kotivo/public/api/v1/accounts.rst

 			]
 		}

 .. http:get:: /controllers/(int:controller_id)/accounts/(int:account_id)

-	Retrieves all the accounts attached to this controller - can be targeted to a specific account with account_id, gets all if left empty
+	Retrieves all the accounts attached to this controller - if account_id parameter is given gets a specific account_id, gets all if account_id is not set

 	:>json boolean success: Flag to check if method call returned without errors :>json array data: All the object data